Undergraduate Research

 • Availability for, and commitment to, full and enthusiastic participation in all aspects of the MMUF program, including attendance at conferences and weekly meetings

-• Response to a short essay prompt about how the applicant’s life experiences and academic goals would contribute to furthering the goal of a diverse academy
+• Response to a short essay prompt on the ways the applicant’s life experiences and academic aspirations would contribute to MMUF’s goals of advancing a broad range of scholarly perspectives

 • Status as a US citizen or permanent resident.
 Students who are undocumented or Deferred Action for Childhood Arrivals (DACA) recipients may also apply